 MP for Melksham and Devizes

-Brian Mathew is the Liberal Democrat MP for Melksham and Devizes, elected on 4 July 2024.
-He sits on the International Development Committee from October 2024.
-The available data does not include details of his career background prior to becoming an MP.
+Brian Mathew is the Liberal Democrat MP for Melksham and Devizes, elected in July 2024.
+He sits on the International Development Committee, a role he has held since October 2024, representing his constituency in Parliament.

 Declared four financial interests: two miscellaneous entries, one entry for gifts, benefits and hospitality from UK sources, and one entry for visits outside the UK.